Zedd2000/MageGame/README.md

 # A text-based turn-based battle game
 ## In early development.
-I am in the process of restructuring the code into something more optimal.
+As of now, the character creation is nearing rough completion.
+Additional features and polish are planned